baludoddi/primilyNew/src/pages/home/index.md

 ---
 templateKey: home-page
 feature:
+  featureBody:
     - description: >-
         Easily modify Call Menu on your Operating Hours, Holidays, Location, Services, Products and Call Routing.
       head: 'Simple Call Menu '
       icon: call
     - description: Acknowledgement and notification using SMS and/or Email.
       head: Real Time Notifications
       icon: notifications
     - description: Help adjust you routing and messaging with Real-time call logging reports.
       head: Call logging
       icon: event_note
     - description: No equipment or phone number changes are required
       head: Keep Your Phone Number and Carrier
       icon: settings
     - description: >-
         Simple to create phone selection responses using Text-to-Speech technology.
       head: Text to Speech
       icon: text_fields
     - description: >-
         No fixed monthly commitment.
 Low cost credits with SMS notification on remaining credits.
       head: Pay-As-You-Go
       icon: attach_money
     - description: View your call logs anytime from anywhere.
       head: Real Tine Reporting
       icon: pie_chart
     - description: >-
         Create, Modify and Live Review your interactive Call Menus using your mobile device.
       head: Supports Simple & Advanced Call Menus
       icon: phone_android
 describe:
   cards:
     - description: >-
         All call are answered 24X7 providing Location, Business Hours, Web links, Announcements and any other valuable information for callers
       head: 24X7 Call Answering
     - description: >-
         IVR relies on pre-recorded questions and responses for interacting with callers and direct calls to appropriate human    agents.
 The IVR system prompts caller to select an option from a set menu using keypad responses and incoming telephone calls are   routed to the relevant department.
       head: How It Works
     - image: /img/routing.png
     - description: >-
         The next generation Automated Phone Answering and Information Service.
         Fully mobile centric cloud based 24X7 solution for small, medium and individual business.
 Callers interact with our PAS system by using their telephone keypad to receive various information from the call.
 Common uses include finding store locations, business hours, promotional specials, call routing to a departments or person and any other information your caller may require.
       head: What is Primily Answering Service (PAS)?
       icon: share
     - description: >-
         We offer cloud hosted virtual mobile number solution that help customers to connect to the right department in any       organization/business in short span of time and ensures no business call is lost
       head: Our AVAS Service
       icon: cloud
     - description: >-
         Using a Hosted Virtual Phone Number in the cloud there is no hardware purchase.
 In minutes add additional numbers as you need them and in any area code you like.
       head: Virtural Phone Number
       icon: call
     - description: >-
         Start with a low cost Pay-as-you-go service and add additional services and feature as you business grows.
       head: Pay as you Go and Grow
       icon: attach_money
     - description: >-
         Create a automated voice survey to get feedback on on your service, products, etc.
       head: Automated Surveys
       icon: autorenew
   video:
     src: 'https://www.youtube.com/embed/mzW3382PST8'
 description: